Manhattan Project feed materials program: Background

 The discovery of nuclear fission by chemists Otto Hahn and Fritz Strassmann in December 1938, and its subsequent explanation, verification and naming by physicists Lise Meitner and Otto Frisch, opened up the possibility of uranium becoming an important new source of energy.
-In nature, uranium has three isotopes: uranium-238, which accounts for 99.28 per cent; uranium-235, 0.71 per cent; and uranium-234, less than 0.001 per cent.
-In Britain, in June 1939, Frisch and Rudolf Peierls investigated the critical mass of uranium-235, and found that it was small enough to be carried by contemporary bombers, making an atomic bomb possible.
+In nature, uranium has three isotopes: uranium-238, which accounts for 99.28 percent; uranium-235, 0.71 percent; and uranium-234, less than 0.001 percent.
+In Britain, in June 1939, Frisch and Rudolf Peierls investigated the critical mass of uranium-235, and found that it was small enough to be carried by contemporary bomber aircraft, making an atomic bomb possible.
 Their March 1940 Frisch–Peierls memorandum initiated Tube Alloys, the British atomic bomb project.

 In June 1942, Colonel James C. Marshall was selected to head the Army's part of the American atomic bomb project.
 He established his headquarters at 270 Broadway in New York City; Lieutenant Colonel Kenneth Nichols became his deputy.
 The United States Army Corps of Engineers is divided into divisions and the divisions into districts.
 Engineer districts normally carry the name of the place where their headquarters was located, so Marshall's command was called the Manhattan District.
 Unlike the other engineer districts, though, it had no geographic boundaries, and Marshall had the authority of a division engineer.
 Over time the entire project became known as "Manhattan".
 Brigadier General Leslie R. Groves became the director of the Manhattan Project in September 1942.
 Marshall remained the district engineer until 13 August 1943, when he was replaced by Nichols.

 One of Groves's first concerns upon taking charge was securing the supply of raw materials, particularly uranium ore.
 At the time, there was insufficient uranium even for experimental purposes, and no idea how much would ultimately be required.
-As it turned out, a Little Boy gun-type fission weapon, using about 60 kilograms of highly enriched uranium, required 8,300 kilogram of natural uranium to produce in the isotope separation processes at the Clinton Engineer Works.
+As it turned out, a Little Boy gun-type fission weapon, using about 60 kilograms of highly enriched uranium, required 8,300 kilograms of natural uranium to produce in the isotope separation processes at the Clinton Engineer Works.
 A Fat Man implosion-type nuclear weapon used about 6 kilograms of plutonium, but this required the irradiation of about 24,000 kilograms of uranium slugs in the nuclear reactors at the Hanford Engineer Works.